-These insights enable the airport to proactively adjust resources to adapt to any changes to the operational plan, to meet service level agreements and improve guest communication.
+These insights enable the airport to proactively adjust resources to adapt to any operational plan changes, meet service level agreements, and improve guest communication.

 Using AI to improve flow, health and safety

-AI and predictions play a crucial role in Birmingham Airport’s decision-making in relation to its future expansions, ensuring it matches future capacity with demand, as well as complying with health and safety regulations.
-BHX uses live situational data to raise the alarm when occupancy is approaching its limits and historical data analysis to understand what impact passenger levels have in the main dwell areas at different times of the day.
+AI and predictions play a crucial role in Birmingham Airport’s decision-making about its future expansions, ensuring it matches future capacity with demand, as well as complying with health and safety regulations.
+BHX uses live situational data to raise the alarm when occupancy is approaching its limits and historical data analysis to understand passenger levels’ impact in the main dwell areas at different times of the day.

 For example, if the departure lounge is approaching capacity, the airport can use tactics such as “call to gate” to redirect travellers – using the Veovo Guest Engagement (FIDS) – to go to the gate area, reducing the lounge headcount.
 It can also measure the number of people using escalators and lifts, allowing it to make proactive preventive maintenance plans.

 Planning the future

 Today, Birmingham Airport is exploring new use cases, such as detecting the location and movement of assets like trollies, employees and vehicles and determining the necessary improvements.
 The airport is also considering leveraging Veovo’s new advancements in 3D sensors to improve measurement precision at key choke points.